 Put a fan in front of them

 Sometimes your dog is just hot even if they have not been outside.
-Goldendoodles that have longer fur may need to be kept in a cooler environment.
+Goldendoodles that have longer fur may need to be kept in a cooler environment because they will retain heat and have an overall hotter body temperature.
 If your Goldendoodle is panting a lot, put a fan in front of them to help them cool off.

 Try to calm them down